 Yes, in the beginning, the USA had a system more like Capitalism than any other before.
 Some say it was not designed perfectly because of how it eventually turned into what we have now.
 I don’t look at it quite that way.
 The founders – however smart – were not gods, nor do I expect they should have been.
 The way forward they designed was genius given how different it was from monarchy, etc.

 To me, yay, the US Constitution served its purpose.
 It created massive wealth on an unheard of scale.
-It fattened us all up to the point where – yeah, maybe people got addicted to that power and others envious.
+It fattened us all up to the point where – yeah, maybe people got addicted to that power, as well as soft.
 It attracted millions of immigrants.
 But also, it created so much largess that many rightfully look around and think, “Uhm… this is the year 2020.
 Because of technological advancements, making a living shouldn’t require so much effort.”

 Government regulation raises prices and lowers quality